DOE Efficiency Standards Ahead: The 2028 Furnace Rule and 2029 Water Heater Rule

 What's Actually Changing

-This is a significant jump.
-AFUE 92% is the threshold for condensing furnaces — equipment that recovers heat from combustion gases before they exhaust, requiring a secondary heat exchanger and a condensate drain.
-An AFUE 92% furnace is not a drop-in replacement for an existing AFUE 80% installation.
+AFUE 95% effectively requires condensing technology — equipment that recovers heat from combustion gases before they exhaust, using a secondary heat exchanger and a condensate drain.
+A condensing furnace is not a drop-in replacement for an existing AFUE 80% installation.
 It requires PVC exhaust venting (replacing the existing metal flue), a condensate drain connection, and often a furnace location assessment.

 The heat pump water heater transition is creating a new service category: HPWH installation assessment.
-Customers with water heaters in small closets, under-stair spaces, or garages in cold climates need an honest evaluation of whether their space meets the installation requirements before they buy equipment.
-Shops that develop this consulting capability will capture more installation business and fewer frustrated callbacks from failed HPWH installs in unsuitable locations.
+Customers with larger electric tanks in small closets, under-stair spaces, or cold garages will need an honest evaluation of whether their space meets HPWH requirements before they buy.
+Shops that develop this consulting capability ahead of the 2029 compliance date will capture more installation business and field fewer frustrated callbacks from failed installs in unsuitable locations.

 Pricing Impact: What to Expect

-- AFUE 92% condensing furnaces carry a $400-800 equipment cost premium over AFUE 80% equipment, plus the additional installation scope for PVC venting and condensate management.
+- AFUE 95% condensing furnaces carry an equipment-cost premium over AFUE 80% equipment, plus the additional installation scope for PVC venting and condensate management.
+The all-in cost difference is driven as much by the venting and drain work as by the furnace itself.

 Inventory and Distributor Strategy